 Project 2 Assessment of the Near-Sun CME Magnetic Field.
 Host: University of Ioannina/Academy of Athens, Greece.
 Secondment Host: Maria Curie-Skłodowska University, Poland.

 Project 3 Three-dimensional solar flare forecasting.
 Host: University of Sheffield, UK Secondment Host: University of Ioannina/Academy of Athens, Greece.
+Applications accepted as long as the position is filled.

 Project 4 Modelling periodic and quasiperiodic variations in solar activity.
 Host: Eötvös Loránd University, Hungary.
 Secondment Host: University of Sheffield, UK.

 Project 5 A global MHD coronal model.
 Host: Maria Curie-Skłodowska University, Poland Secondment Host: University of Helsinki, Finland.
+Applications for this project are accepted

 Project 6 CME evolution in the corona.
 Host: University of Helsinki, Finland.
 Secondment Host: KU Leuven, Belgium.